Pixboost/website-hugo-theme/site/content/blog/high-dpi-display-support-in-api/index.md

 TODO: <picture tag with type="image/jpeg" type="image/avif"
 ```

 And here it is!
 The snippet that will give us the best mix of quality and performance.
-It's also worth mentioining that
-it's 0 (zero!) javascript involved.
+It's also worth mentioning that it's 0 (zero!) javascript involved.

 On the downside we would need to prepare 63 variants of the source image.
 And that's where Image CDN can help you!

 ## New ?dppx option in Pixboost API

 ?dppx query option and why not client hints